awsdocs/aws-snowball-developer-guide/doc_source/ec2-ami-import-cli.md

    }
 }
 ```

 After the policy has been generated, attach the policy to the IAM users that will call the Amazon EC2 API or CLI operation to import the snapshot\.

-**Example command**

 ```
-aws iam attach-user-policy --user-name yourUser --policy-arn arn:aws:iam::123456789012:policy/caller-policy --profile xx --endpoint http://10.1.2.3:6078 --region snow
+aws iam attach-user-policy --user-name your-user-name --policy-arn arn:aws:iam::123456789012:policy/policy-name --profile profile-name --endpoint http://snowball-ip:6078 --region snow
 ```

 ### Permissions Required to Call Amazon EC2 APIs on Your Device<a name="ec2-permissions"></a>

 To import a snapshot, the IAM user must have the `ec2:ImportSnapshot` permissions\.
 If restricting access to the user is not required, you can use the `ec2:*` permissions to grant full Amazon EC2 access\.
 The following are the permissions that can be granted or restricted for Amazon EC2 on your device\.
+Create a policy file with the content shown:

 ```
 {